Messi assists help PSG top Saint-Etienne; Neymar injured - WHIZ News

 Lyon moved into seventh place by grinding out a 1-0 win at Montpellier.
 Brazil international Lucas Paqueta headed home a rebound after Islam Slimani’s volley hit the bar.

-In the race for Europe, Monaco and Strasbourg stayed five points outside the top four spots by drawing 1-1.
+In the race for Europe, Monaco and Strasbourg drew 1-1 to trail fourth place by six points.
 France international Wissam Ben Yedder put Monaco ahead with a penalty on the stroke of halftime.
 Strasbourg forward Ludovic Ajorque equalized in the 48th with a penalty of his own.

 Brest earned a fourth straight win by rallying past lowly Bordeaux 2-1.
 Jeremy Le Douaron scored twice in the second half after Bordeaux defender Stian Gregersen opened the scoring in the 43rd.